Website IPM Institute of North America, Inc.

 The ideal candidate will have background in either entomology, plant pathology, horticulture, sustainable agriculture, tree fruit or on-farm experience with specialty crops.
 Excellent writing and organizational skills, attention to detail and accuracy, and proficiency with Microsoft Office are essential.

 Flexible schedule, 35 to 40 hours per week, hourly compensation commensurate with skills and experience ($12 – $14 per hour).
 This is a seasonal position beginning in April or May and ending in late August or September.
 Our rapid growth provides for excellent opportunities for advancement.
-Benefits include housing, paid vacation and holidays.
+Benefits include health insurance, retirement plan, and paid vacation and holidays.
 This position is located remotely in Lacrosse Wisconsin.

 The IPM Institute of North America, Inc. is a non-profit organization formed in 1998.
 Our mission is to improve sustainability in agriculture and communities by using the power of the marketplace.
 Our team currently works on more than a dozen projects to increase adoption of IPM and other best practices that reduce risks to health and the environment from pesticide and nutrient use in agriculture and communities, improve soil health, water quality and air quality and improve working conditions.